GoogleChrome/web.dev/src/site/content/en/lighthouse-best-practices/uses-passive-event-listeners/index.md

 ---
 layout: post
-title: Page doesn't use passive event listeners to improve scrolling performance
+title: Does not use passive listeners to improve scrolling performance
 description: |
-  Learn about `uses-passive-event-listeners` audit.
+  Learn about "Does not use passive listeners to improve scrolling performance" Lighthouse audit.
 web_lighthouse:
   - uses-passive-event-listeners
 ---